-Assurance Routine Re-key Identity Requirements for Subscriber Signature, Level Authentication and Encryption Certificates PIV-I Card Authentication Identity may be established through use of the current signature key certificate, except that identity will be established through initial registration process at least once every nine years from the time of initial registration.
+Assurance Level Routine Re-key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates Medium (all policies) Identity will be established through use of the current signature key certificate, except that identity will be established through the initial registration process at least once every nine years from the time of initial issuance.
+For id-orc-nfissp-mediumDevice and id-orc-nfissp-mediumDeviceHardware certificates, Identity will be established through use of the current signature key certificate or using means commensurate with the strength of the certificate being requested, except that identity will be established through initial registration process at least once every nine years from the time of initial registration PIV-I Card Authentication Identity may be established through use of the current signature key certificate, except that identity will be established through initial registration process at least once every nine years from the time of initial registration.